• Skip to main content

 What does “osusume” mean in Japanese?

 Native speakers say “osusume” to mean ‘recommendation’ in Japanese.
-I think that some Japanese learners who have been to Japan know this word because it is widely used in Japanese shops, restaurants, bars, and the like.
-In this blog post, however, I will explain this word in detail based on its components.
-And also, I will explain its related expressions through example sentences.
-My explanations would help Japanese learners to understand “osusume” more clearly.
+Perhaps, some Japanese learners know this word as it is sometimes used in Japanese shops, restaurants, bars, and the like.
+In this blog post, however, I will explain this word in detail based on its grammatical components.
+And also, I will explain how to use it through example sentences.
+My explanations would help Japanese learners understand “osusume” more clearly.
 Then, let’s get started!

 Contents